 The window or door is now ready to be finished with any required trims.
-If we have supplied these trims, ensure that any damage to the coating is repaired according to our remedial instructions in the Owners' Manual.
+If we have supplied these trims, ensure that any damage to the coating is repaired according to our remedial instructions in the Owner's Manual.
 For other trims, follow the manufacturer's instructions.
 When fixing exterior trims ensure stainless steel fixings are used.

-I3.
-Protection
+13. Protection

 It is important to ensure that if other works are continuing in the location of the installation of the products, such as plastering or works to the floors, that the correct protective covering is applied.
+Any iron filings caused by grinding etc. that get on the coating will cause permanent damage.